chmduquesne/resume.chmd.fr/resume.md

 > \
 > \
 > Primarily a Software Engineer, I specialized in Operations Research, and
-> then went to Data Science.
+> then in Data Science.
 I love data driven decision making.
-I am
+I am French,
-> French, living in Munich, a vim user and a [Belgium ale
+> living in Munich, a vim user and a [Belgium ale
 > enthusiast](http://blog.chmd.fr/operations-research-and-beer-drinking.html).

 ----